WillL05/comp2850-hci-starter/wk09/analysis/findings.md

 **Effort**: 1 hour

-## Priority 3: Add status message for adding,filtering and deleting tasks, should show at top of page (SHOULD FIX)
+## Priority 3: Users struggled to distinguish between different buttons and their function (SHOULD FIX)
 **Issue**: P1 and P2 had some trouble with quickly identifying the delete and edit buttons, leading to accidentally clicking one or the other
 **Evidence**: quotes
 **WCAG**: 1.4.1 Use of Colour, 3.2.4 Consistent Identification